 You can’t go wrong adding garlic to food, especially in its raw form (try it in salads and salad dressings).
 But you’d need to eat three big cloves a day to to achieve the maximum benefit, says Dr. Rawls, so supplementing with garlic is a wise bet.

-While alternative and Eastern medicine practitioners have relied on mushrooms to help fight illness for centuries, modern-day researchers are now starting to uncover how key fungi phytonutrients — particularly beta-glucans — work to support the immune system.
+While alternative and Eastern medicine practitioners have relied on medicinal mushrooms to help fight illness for centuries, modern-day researchers are now starting to uncover how key fungi phytonutrients — particularly beta-glucans — work to support your cells and immune system.

 Beta-glucans are complex polysaccharides or sugars that live in the cell walls of mushrooms, and they seem to act on immune receptors and activate various immune cells, according to a paper in the Journal of Hematology and Oncology.